Interspirituality: Critique

-While interspirituality is involved with common spiritual practices that, these are not synonymous with how religious traditions practice.
+While interspirituality is involved with common spiritual practices, these are not synonymous with how religious traditions practice.
 As such, interspirituality should not be considered synonymous with interfaith work, in part because some spiritual practices may be considered antithetic to certain religious practice, thereby including elements that would not be accepted by some conservative approaches.
-The new insights that can be gained through aspects of other spiritual practices can be threatening to some faiths, as postmodern approaches to beliefs and practices can be challenging when individuals are encouraged to explore other practices to deepen one's own.
+New insights that can be gained through aspects of other spiritual practices can be threatening to some faiths, as postmodern approaches to beliefs and practices can be challenging when individuals are encouraged to explore other practices to deepen one's own.

-Interspiritual Meditation
+Interspiritual meditation

 One way interspirituality is practiced is through interspiritual meditation.
-This originally developed from the Snowmass Conferences convened by Thomas Keating, who organized gatherings of people from other spiritual practices, including the Dalai Lama.
+This was originally developed by Edward Bastian from the Snowmass Conferences convened by Thomas Keating, who organized gatherings of people from other spiritual practices, including the Dalai Lama.
 Through these gatherings, interspiritual meditation grew to incorporate insights in meditative and contemplative practices across many spiritual traditions, primarily through engaging in shared spiritual practices and then discussing them, rather than through lectures or formal teachings about them.
 These practices continued to develop and expand beyond Keating's death.